 Response values generated are button numbers (1–8).
 Response times are measured by the pad.

-You can also use cedrusPress elements to listen for trigger signals received by a pad from an external device like a scanner.
+You can also use cedrusPress elements to listen for synchronization signals from an external device like a scanner.
 To do this set registerTrigger = <cd>true<cd> to register inputs as triggers instead of responses from subject.
-You can set elements in the same trial to start/end from either responses or triggers (element properties start/end).
-However, for triggers you can also set later trials to start at fixed times from trigger with zero drift (trial object property start).
+Most commonly then set syncExperiment = <cd>true<cd> to tell the element to synchronize the experiment at trigger.
+You can then set the timing of any element in the trial (element properties start/end field t_sync) and/or subsequent trial timing (trial object property start field t_sync) from sync.

 Note according to Psychtoolbox documentation, opening a Cedrus pad might be unreliable.
 If you get an error, it might help to just retry.
 You can also try reducing the baud rate by setting cedrusPad object property fullBaud = <cd>false<cd>.
 See http://psychtoolbox.org/docs/CedrusResponseBox.